yeslogic/prince-docs/docs/cookbook.md

 Two more keywords perform more obscure tasks that might be required in very specific circumstances: the keyword `ignore-icc-profile` causes Prince to ignore any ICC color profile embedded in the image, useful e.g. in those cases when the embedded ICC profile is broken; and `snap-to-integer-coords` can be used to avoid blurring of images in some PDF viewers.

-Several of the values can be combined, to perform more than one magic on images - for details please check the grammar of the [`prince-image-magic`](css-props.md#prop-prince-image-magic) property.
+Several of the values can be combined, to perform more than one magic on images - for details please check the grammar of the [`-prince-image-magic`](css-props.md#prop-prince-image-magic) property.

 ```
     img {
-        prince-image-magic: recompress-jpeg(50%) convert-to-jpeg(50%) snap-to-integer-coords;
+        -prince-image-magic: recompress-jpeg(50%) convert-to-jpeg(50%) snap-to-integer-coords;
     }
 ```
 This example recompresses all JPEG images to 50%, converts any non-JPEG images to JPEG with the same quality, and snaps them all to integer coordinates to avoid blurring in some PDF viewers.